jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 	The distinction between debug version and release only differs in the option you choose in QtCreator.
 Only the description for the release version is given here.

-5.	**Copy files** to their expected locations in the build folders:
+5.	**Copy & Link files** to their expected locations in the build folders:
 	From \<JASP\>\jasp-required-files\64\\* -> \<JASP\>\build-release-64
-	From \<JASP\>\jasp-required-files\R -> \<JASP\>\build-release-64\R

-	P.S.
-Instead of copying the files it is preferred to generate a symbolic link to the R and boost folder.
-	From the build folder or Jasp root folder in a cmd-prompt (run as admin!), type:
+	You then open a cmd-prompt as admin(!) and make a symbolic link to R as follows:
 ```
 	cd \<JASP\>\build-release-64
 	mklink /D R ..\jasp-required-files\R